omartinez182/Image-Embeddings-CLI-Tool/README.md

-# Image-Embeddings-CLI-Tool
+# Image Embeddings CLI Tool

 CLI tool to generate image embeddings from either URLs or a local folder.
-The tool uses a pre-trained model (ResNet-18)[https://pytorch.org/hub/pytorch_vision_resnet/] to generate the embeddings.
+The tool uses a pre-trained model ([ResNet-18])(https://pytorch.org/hub/pytorch_vision_resnet/) to generate the embeddings.